TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 using ( auth.uid() = user_id );
 ```

-### DB Trigger for Auto-Inserting `profiles` & Dummy Accounts
+### DB Trigger for Auto-Inserting `profiles`

-This trigger function does the following:
-1. If no profile exists yet, it assigns the new account the role `"admin"`.
-2. Otherwise, it defaults to `"user"`.
+This trigger function assigns the new account a role.
+If no profile exists yet, the new account is set to `"admin"`; otherwise, it defaults to `"user"`.
+(The dummy account insertion is now removed from the trigger to avoid foreign key errors.)
-3. If the new user’s role is `"admin"`, it also inserts three dummy accounts (with display names “Jane”, “Jon” and “James Doe”) with the default role of `"user"`.
-   *(Note: In a real application you would create dummy auth.users records as well; here we assume that these are dummy profiles for demonstration.)*

 ```sql
 create or replace function handle_new_user()